 Despite the sluggishness of the authorities in relation to cryptocurrencies and mining, Russia is preparing to receive crypto miners from the East and the West.
 Our country has all the necessary for a warm welcome.
-After the closure and utilization of energy-intensive industries in the ’90s, one-third of the country’s electric power capacity runs idle.
+After the closure and utilisation of energy-intensive industries in the 90s, one-third of the country’s electric power capacity runs idle.
 Both domestic and foreign experts, as well as the local crypto community, agree that Russia is ready to host Chinese and European miners.

-Russia can already propose electricity-generating equipment suitable for the largest mining farms, 5000 m2 buildings with high-quality ventilation systems, high-speed internet, video surveillance, fire safety.
-Our businessmen even boast that Russia can offer Chinese miners more favorable conditions than their European colleagues.
+Russia can already propose electricity-generating equipment suitable for the largest mining farms, 5,000 m2 buildings with high-quality ventilation systems, high-speed internet, video surveillance, fire safety.
+Our businessmen even boast that Russia can offer Chinese miners more favourable conditions than their European colleagues.
 The Russian Association of Cryptocurrencies and Blockchain (RACIB) has already invited comrades from China and Slovakia to help prepare for the migration of miners to our country.

 11 time zones, natural wealth, cheap energy — such a huge country has something to offer potential partners.
 Industrial mining could bring additional trillions of rubles into the federal and regional budgets.
 Russian experts believe that the authorities should provide good conditions for the market acceptance.